ramkguru97/Group_6_6162/README.md

 ## Data Preparation:
 1. Merged data from FAO.csv and GlobalPopulation.csv.
 2. Merged from csvs put into new dataframe, called "result", on condition Country Name.
+3. Identifying Missing Values
-3. Created heatmap to show columns with null values.
+4. Created heatmap to show columns with null values.
-4.
+5. Check for Null Values
+6. Duplicate Data Check
+7. Duplicate Data Dropping
+8. Drop Missing Values

 ## Modeling:
 After the data prep phase, we have implemented K-mean Clustering.
 Since we dont have a target variable, we have to go with unsupervised learing.
 As a part of the same we implemented K-mean cluster in order to find a optimal centriods [See image below, its Item Code Vs Country Code(latitude-longitude].
 The optimal centriod [shown in Red dot] is the position of latitude-longitude [or]Country location where that particular food item produced in surplus.